HabitatFramework/UserGuide/introduction/introduction.rst

 Due to the complexity of the attribute data and the wish to minimise data duplication and reduce data volumes, the habitat spatial and attribute data were separated into a GIS layer and an associated relational database.
 Separating the spatial and attribute data reduces the number of attributes required for the spatial layer to only 6 (instead of the original 50+) and hence offers a significant reduction in the total number of attributes held in the GIS layer.

-The example in the table below shows the effect of separating the spatial and attribute data for the same original 500 features [1]_.
+The example in the table below shows the effect of separating the spatial and attribute data for the same original 500 features.
+[1]_

 .. tabularcolumns:: |L|R|R|